 - 3. Please outline the volume and type of gilt, gilt-related or other relevant business that you currently undertake.
-Please outline the volume and type of business that you intend to do under your proposed new GEMM or IL GEMM status.
-Give an indication of your intended counterparty types (eg private investor, institutional, real money and leveraged accounts, inter-professional, related companies); any intended sectoral or maturity band focus; the intended extent of own account trading; and the intended extent of any related market activities (eg. repo, futures, swaps, options, other bond markets, etc.) - 4.
+Please outline the volume and type of business (wholesale and/or retail) that you intend to conduct under your proposed new GEMM or IL GEMM status.
+Give an indication of your intended counterparty types (eg private investor, institutional, real money and leveraged accounts, inter-professional, related companies) and potential to bring new investors to the gilt market; any intended sectoral or maturity band focus; the intended extent of own account trading; and the intended extent of any related market activities (eg. repo, futures, swaps, options, other bond markets, etc.) Please also outline the extent of your current participation in the gilt market and provide demonstration of market or customer demand for your firm to provide such a service. - 4.
 Can you commit to fulfilling the obligations the DMO sets for recognised GEMMs and IL GEMMs?
-These are: - to participate actively in DMO's issuance programme, broadly speaking by bidding competitively in all auctions (only IL GEMMs bid in index-linked auctions), and achieving a successful allocation over a rolling period in line with secondary market share and a minimum of 2.5%; - to make effective two way prices on demand in all gilts (only IL GEMMs in index-linked gilts) to provide continuous liquidity; and to achieve a minimum market share of at least 2.5%; - to report information and data to the DMO, and to install and maintain direct telephone and reporting lines to us; - to sign up to the principles and codes of practice outlined in the DMO's "Operational Notice" and "A guide to the roles of the DMO and Primary Dealers in the UK Government bond market25". - 5.
-Please give your firm's Exchange membership status.
-Have you discussed this proposal with the Exchange?
+These are: - to participate actively in DMO's issuance programme, broadly speaking by bidding competitively in all auctions (only IL GEMMs bid in index-linked auctions), and achieving a successful allocation over a rolling period in line with secondary market share and a minimum of 2.5%, or, in the case of retail GEMMs only, an acceptable level of participation pre-agreed with the DMO: - to make effective two way prices on demand in all gilts (only IL GEMMs in index-linked gilts) to provide continuous liquidity; and to achieve a minimum market share of at least 2.5%, or, in the case of retail GEMMs only, an acceptable level of participation pre-agreed with the DMO;